IRSSG: An Open-Source Software Package for Spin Space Groups: Applications to magnetic materials

 \subsection{The fourfold nodal lines in NpBi}

 The noncoplanar magnetic configuration of NpBi~\cite{BURLET1992131} is illustrated in Fig.~\ref{NpBi}(a).
 Its SSG international symbol $F^{2,2,2} m^1 \bar{3}^{3^{-1}} m^m ({\rm T_d^{III}})$ and SSG number 225.4.6.2 are obtained by {\ttfamily IRSSG}.
-After the noncollinear DFT calculations in the absence of SOC, the band structure is obtained along M$\Gamma$R (Fig.~\ref{NpBi}(b)) and the wavefunctions (\eg \texttt{WAVECAR} in VASP) are written out as well.
-By the command `{\ttfamily irssg -nb 63 86 > irssg.out}', the coirreps are generated for 63-86 -th bands.
+After the noncollinear DFT calculations in the absence of SOC, the band structure is obtained along M$\Gamma$R (Fig.~\ref{NpBi}(b)) and the wavefunctions (\eg \texttt{WAVECAR} in VASP) are written out as well, with the total number of electrons being 80.
+Using the command `{\ttfamily irssg -nb 63 86 > irssg.out}', the coirreps are generated for 63-86 -th bands.
 We find that the crossing along M$\Gamma$ is formed by DT1 and DT2.
-The crossing is fourfold.
+The crossing is fourfold degenerate.
 In addition, the fourfold crossing is part of the fourfold nodal line in the $k_z=0$ plane, as shown in Fig.~\ref{NpBi}(c).
 Due to the presence of $\{C_{3(111)}||C_{3(111)}|0,0,0\}$, the symmetry-related nodal lines appear in the $k_x=0$ and $k_y=0$ planes as well.
-The detailed coirrep analysis shows that the band inversion happens between GM8- and GM7-coirrep bands at $\Gamma$, both of which are sixfold.
+The detailed coirrep analysis shows that the band inversion occurs between GM8- and GM7-coirrep bands at $\Gamma$, both of which are sixfold.
 The fourfold nodal lines are actually formed by this sixfold band inversion.
-All the general bands are doubly degenerate due to the presence of two unitary SSG symmetries at any arbitrary $k$ point, $\mathcal{O}_\alpha=\{C_{2x}||E|0,\frac{1}{2},\frac{1}{2}\}$ and $\mathcal{O}_\beta=\{C_{2y}||E|\frac{1}{2},0,\frac{1}{2}\}$, with the anti-commutation relation ($\{Q_\alpha,Q_\beta\}=0$).
+All the generic bands are doubly degenerate due to the presence of two unitary SSG symmetries at an arbitrary $k$ point, $\mathcal{O}_\alpha=\{C_{2x}||E|0,\frac{1}{2},\frac{1}{2}\}$ and $\mathcal{O}_\beta=\{C_{2y}||E|\frac{1}{2},0,\frac{1}{2}\}$, with the anti-commutation relation ($\{Q_\alpha,Q_\beta\}=0$).
+Once SOC is included, the symmetry is reduced and must be described by a MSG, in which the spin part and the lattice part are closely coupled.
+Thus, only some of the SSG operations, whose spin part and lattice part contain the same proper rotation, are preserved in the MSG (including SOC).
+As a subgroup of the SSG, the `msg.data' of MSG symmetry is automatically generated at the same time by the command `{\ttfamily irssg -ssg}'.
+One can obtain the MSG coirreps by the command `{\ttfamily irssg -nb 79 82 -so > irmsg.out}' (reading `msg.data' instead).
+This analysis is quite useful for the SOC-induced band splitting and other effects.
+The results show that the SSG coirrep DT1 becomes the MSG coreps mDT1+mDT2, and DT2 also becomes mDT1+mDT2, as shown in Fig.~\ref{NpBi}(d) and (e).
+As a result, once SOC is included, the nodal line becomes fully gapped, since the crossing bands share the same MSG coreps.